ozorical/CRAB-ENGINE/README.md

 # CRAB-ENGINE V4 - OUTDATED (Works up to 1.21.101)
+# DEPRICATED & NO LONGER MAINTAINED!

+This project is no longer maintained, ans is officially depricated as of 18 dec 2025.

 > **The end of an era, the beginning of open source.**